Easy Roasted Italian Long Hot Peppers

 If you live anywhere on the east coast, there's a good chance you've had Italian long hot peppers, or "long hots."
 Where I live in New Jersey, long hots are a staple amongst Italian Americans and can be found on just about every single Italian restaurant menu.

-Long hots have thin skins and meaty flesh, so they stand up great to roasting, grilling, braising and pickling.
+Long hot peppers have thin skins and meaty flesh, so they stand up great to roasting, grilling, braising and pickling.
 I also love them buzzed up into a spicy pesto along with all of the other usual ingredients - basil, pine nuts, parmesan cheese and plenty of olive oil.

 - Easy, beginner friendly recipe - anyone can make these!